 Up to 6 plants per adult, with a maximum of 12 plants per household if two or more adults live there.
 However, only 3 plants per person can be mature (flowering) at any given time.

-Plants must be grown on private property.
-They must be kept out of public view and secured to prevent access by those under 21 years old.
+Plants must be grown indoors and they must be kept out of public view and secured to prevent access by those under 21 years old.

 Alaska's growing season is extremely short and intense.

-Indoor growing is popular year-round due to Alaska's climate.
+Indoor growing is more popular year-round due to Alaska's climate.

 During summer, parts of Alaska experience up to 20 hours of daylight.
 Outdoor cannabis can explode with growth if you: